flashvenom/surefire/README.md

 - **Applications section will store basic data commonly used on apps like # of employees, gross sales, etc.**
 - **Client portal with no sign-in required - a one time use key is emailed, they can update annual check-ups, see policies, etc**
 - **Notes Areas - "Permanent Notes (for "personal touch" to store things in common / small talk and then a "Recent Events" field in which the notes get smaller lighter as weeks go by**
+- - **Connect to voip system - bring up toast/card showing who is calling based on callerID**
 - **Add logo of business - grab first google image result of "business name + logo"**
 - **Outlook Interop: Use email address of client to pull latest email chains and use OpenAI to summarize**
 - **(IVANS Api?)
 Add more carrier data to cross check against clients/policies - Not just what lines they quote, but what lines they are good at, what SIC codes and industries they specialize in, 5 star rating AMBest rating, etc**
 - **Use the JSON fields to add Targeted Lines of Buisness and Industries**
 - **CLIENT PAGE: renewals section, menu section switches: Glance | Policies | Attachments | Claims | Applications**
-- **Get a basic master search going using the top search bar**
-- **Create dummy database with fake client data**
-- DONE | Submission tab in renewal center
 - **Duplicate renewal center for 'Leads' and new business**
 - **SMART BREAD CRUMS: When you open a policy, certificate, etc - it adds it to the BreadCrum trail, and it stays there until you click the X or leave the client entirely - so you can switch between policies / other screens**
+- DONE | Create dummy database with fake client data**
+- DONE | Submission tab in renewal center